herangitbooks/www.3dic.xyz/history-of-3d-ic/tsvs.md

 # Short History of Through-Silicon Vias \(TSVs\)

+Through-silicon vias \(TSVs\) are considered as a key concept in 3D IC.
+It is necessary \(together with bonding technology\) for vertical interconnections between devices on 3D-stacked IC layers.

 On October 23, 1958, William Shockley filed a patent “Semiconductive Wafer and Method of Making the Same”, which was granted on July 17, 1962.[^1] Shockley invented a junction semiconductive device with **holes** pass through a wafer from one surface to the other.
 The wafers and the sidewalls of the holes are doped to be different type \(n or p-type doped\) semiconductor materials, forming a junction between them.
 As shown in Figure 1, the wafers is p-type doped and then the sidewall \(16\) of the hole is n-type doped.

 > ![](/img/US3044909-0.png)Figure 1.
 William Shockley's invention with a hole pass through a wafer.[^1]